mtgingrass/devgin/content/post/2021-02-11-get-to-the-point-software-vs-power-point-presentations.en.md

 <p id="aside">Open the software and run it - in front of me.
 Live!</p>

-That's right, double click on the icon for the software you're trying to sell me, and convince me that this is a solution to my organization's problem. <B>Run the software.</B> It's that easy.
+That's right, double click on the icon for the software you're trying to sell, and convince me that this is a solution to my organization's problem. <B>Run the software.</B> It's that easy.

 <p id="aside">Bonus points - run the software on an example of representative data.
 Even better, if you want to really impress your presentation audience, or the <i>purse strings</i>, ask for representative data.
 Then, during the presentation, you run the software on specific data from the organization. </p>